Shape

 }

-Promote immutable, versioned Terraform modules across environments
+Promote immutable, versioned OpenTofu/Terraform modules across environments

 One of the most important lessons we’ve learned from writing hundreds of thousands of lines of infrastructure code is that large modules should be considered harmful.
-That is, it is a Bad Idea to define all of your environments (dev, stage, prod, etc), or even a large amount of infrastructure (servers, databases, load balancers, DNS, etc), in a single Terraform module.
+That is, it is a Bad Idea to define all of your environments (dev, stage, prod, etc), or even a large amount of infrastructure (servers, databases, load balancers, DNS, etc), in a single OpenTofu/Terraform module.
 Large modules are slow, insecure, hard to update, hard to code review, hard to test, and brittle (i.e., you have all your eggs in one basket).

 Therefore, you typically want to break up your infrastructure across multiple modules: